 Given the foregoing China employment law provisions, it is vital that an employer spell out each and every aspect of the employment terms it wants to have with the employee.

 There are no “employment at will” policies in China such as in the United States where companies may terminate an employee for any reason.
 Ignorance of these employment laws will not be accepted as an excuse by the Chinese government.

 While employers are required by law to execute a written employment contract with full-time employees, they are permitted not to execute one with part-time employees.

-Oral agreements between employer and part-time employees are likewise accepted.
+Oral agreements between employers and part-time employees are likewise accepted.
 However, to establish an employment relationship, it is recommended that a written contract be entered.
-It will be to the parties’ interests to do so.
+It will be in the parties’ interests to do so.